WebKit/Speedometer/resources/todomvc/architecture-examples/react/README.md

 ## Implementation details

-The App component functions as the controller to proxy requests between the model (useModel) and the views (Header, Main, Footer).
-The useModel hook uses an array data structure in combination with React.useState to manage application state.
+React:\
+Model: todoReducer (reducer.js)\
+View: React ui components\
+controller: App component + useReducer hook

+MVC:\
+Model: maintains the data and behavior of an application\
+View: displays the model in the ui\
+Container: serves as an interface between view & model components

 ## Built steps